Let there be no doubt, our daily habits shape our behavior and life more than we’re aware of.

 And the way how your surroundings are organized (or not!) can make a huge impact on the way you act – and feel – throughout the day.

 Even this type of organization can be hard when you’re starting out – depending on how unorganized your surrounding is, but once you get over this step the rest is “maintenance” that you can easily turn into a habit.

 For example, when you wake up in the morning you can instantly tidy up the bedroom, when you finish your work clear out the desk (or any other workspace – it could be the kitchen countertops as well!), or fold the laundry and put it back to its place right after it’s dry.

 (here are 10 tips on how to organize your home office for maximum productivity)

 As the saying goes, have a place for everything, and everything in its place.

-The bottom line, don’t let the clutter form.
+The bottom line is – don’t let the clutter form.

-Clear out the distractions, especially from your home, so you can focus on what you should – your work, and even more importantly, the people you live with and your bond.
+Clear out the distractions, especially from your home, so you can focus on what you should – your work, and even more importantly, the people you live with and the bond you share.

 Daily habit #5 – Create me-time